lowepowerlab/protocols/pcr_classify_ralstonia.md

 Import the sequencing trace (.ab1 file) into Benchling in the "1-egl (partial) sequences".
 Align the F and R and proofread the sequences.

-After this point ...
-Tiffany has a word protocol from Caitilyn's lab that we can adapt to assign a sequevar based on the sequence.
+After this point, follow the [Cellier et al. reference protocol for infering sequevar](https://dataverse.cirad.fr/dataset.xhtml?persistentId=doi:10.18167/DVN1/CUWA5P).
+Interpret the results cautiously and know that some sequevars are polyphyletic on phylogenetic trees built with genomic data.